jasmith79/jasmith79-dotfiles/README.md

 * Once the script runs open tmux and hit Ctrl b I to install tmux plugins
 * Open neovim and type :PlugInstall to install the vim plugins
+* If on linux change the terminal launcher to use terminology: terminology --font='NotoMono-Regular'
 * RTFO 🤘